-2013 Colorado Solar Energy Rebates and Incentives
+Colorado Solar Rebates and Incentives for 2013

-Colorado solar energy rebates and incentives make going solar more affordable than ever before.
+Colorado solar rebates and incentives make using solar energy more affordable than ever before.
 Incentives can come and go without much notice or publicity, making it hard for homeowners considering the switch to solar to keep track of how much rebate money they can count on.
 We recognize this dilemma, and part of our service to you includes identifying and applying for every available Colorado solar rebate for you so you don’t have to worry about missing out on anything.

-Colorado Government Solar Energy Rebates + Incentives
+Colorado Government Solar Rebates and Incentives

 Colorado solar panel installations are exempt from sales tax and property tax increases in many situations.